 Nick has a few pairs of the Bluffworks Chino pants that he takes along on our travels.
 They are made from a quick-dry polyester material that looks and feels like cotton, but has a bit of stretch and is wrinkle resistant.
 These are just the kind of pants we need for travel.
 Nick can fold them up in his suitcase (they’re really lightweight!), then pull them out and wear them immediately without worrying about wrinkles.

-While they are a little more tailored than he usually wears, they are comfortable, flexible and, most importantly, breathable.
+They are comfortable, flexible and, most importantly, breathable.

 Another feature of the Bluffworks pants that Nick really likes is the abundant pockets.
 The front pockets appear to be normal-sized pockets, but there is a hidden interior, zippered pocket where you can stash important things.
 Nick’s entire wallet fits inside that zippered pocket, eliminating the fear of losing it to pick-pockets.
 There’s also a hidden loop on the inside of the front pocket where you can clip a badge or keys.
 The back pocket is deep and wide enough to fit a Kindle.